 To view the associated documents with this course, click here.

-It gives candidates the skills to be able to plan and navigate safely in advanced water environments through the use of practical planning.
+It gives candidates the skills to be able to plan and navigate safely in moderate water environments through the use of practical planning.

 The aim of this course is to give the student the tools to enable them to plan and navigate effectively on coastal journeys in moderate sea conditions.
 This will include the following aspects: